 How to apply

-If you think you may qualify for one of the above exemptions, contact us at email@example.com or by telephone on 01775 761161, followed by option four to speak with an agent.
+If you think you may qualify for one of the above exemptions, contact us at email@example.com or by telephone on 01775 761161, select option four, followed by option two.

 Property not capable of occupation